Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ## Pricing and Online Bot Sessions

-Following the instructions above, you can use the bot for up to 15 minutes per session for free.
-In case you need the bot to run more than 15 minutes per session, use an online-bot session as explained at [https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions](https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions)
+You can test the bot for free.
+When you want the bot to run more than 15 minutes per session, use an online-bot session as explained at [https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions](https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions)

 Online bot sessions cost 2000 credits per hour.
 To add credits to your account, follow the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)